Automata Theory

 NB: this book is used also for the course Computability.

 A list with errata to this book is available.
 If you find other errors in the book, please mention this to Rudy van Vliet.
-He would love to add them to the list.
+He would be happy to add them to the list.

 This book is not in print anymore.
 You may find a second-hand copy online.